How to read this ECB rate screen

 Typical use cases include tracking how expectations change around major data releases and central-bank communication, monitoring how pricing evolves between meetings, and forming scenarios for how the expected policy path may affect assets such as bonds, FX, equities, and credit.

-About the ECB
+About the European Central Bank